 On March 31, 2010, Charter Operating entered into an amended and restated credit agreement governing its credit facility.
 Such amendment removed the requirement that Mr. Allen retain a voting interest in us.
 On January 18, 2011, Mr. Allen's Class B shares were converted to Class A shares, and as a result, Mr. Allen currently holds less than 10% of a voting interest in us.
 The credit agreement provides that a change of control under certain of our other debt instruments could result in an event of default under the credit agreement.
-Certain of those other instruments define a change of control as including a holder holding more than 35% of our direct or indirect voting interest and the failure by (a) Mr. Allen, (b) his estate, spouse, immediate family members and heirs and (c) any trust, corporation, partnership or other entity, t he beneficiaries, stockholders, partners or other owners of which consist exclusively of Mr. Allen or such other persons referred to in (b) above or a combination thereof to maintain a greater percentage of direct or indirect voting interest than such other holder.
-Such a default could result in the acceleration of repayment of our indebtedness, including borrowings under the Class A common stock of Charter.
-See "- Risks Related to Our Significant Indebtedness and the Notes-All of our outstanding debt is subject to change of control provisions.
+Certain of those other instruments define a change of control as including a holder holding more than 35% of our direct or indirect voting interest and the failure by (a) Mr. Allen, (b) his estate, spouse, immediate family members and heirs and (c) any trust, corporation, partnership or other entity, the beneficiaries, stockholders, partners or other owners of which consist exclusively of Mr. Allen or such other persons referred to in (b) above or a combination thereof to maintain a greater percentage of direct or indirect voting interest than such other holder.
+Such a default could result in the acceleration of repayment of our indebtedness, including borrowings under the Charter Operating credit facilities.
+As of January 31, 2011, funds affiliated with AP Charter Holdings, L.P. beneficially hold approximately 31% of the Class A common stock of Charter.
+See "• Risks Related to Our Significant Indebtedness and the Notes•All of our outstanding debt is subject to change of control provisions.
 We may not have the ability to raise the funds necessary to fulfill our obligations under our indebtedness following a change of control, which would place us in default under the applicable debt instruments."